Social

 Tire Plant

-Holistic human rights items, including the Group’s salient issues assessed against Indonesian laws and ILO standards On-site assessment by internal and third-party*2 human rights experts, including document reviews, site inspections, and group interviews with employees •No human rights violations identified•Some gaps against ILO standards related to harassment, discrimination/DE&I, and Grievance Mechanism, were identified. •arassment: Raising awareness and establishing standard operational procedures and a taskforce for preventing and addressing sexual harassment by July 2024.•Discrimination/DE&I: The following procedures have been implemented.
+Holistic human rights items, including Bridgestone’s salient issues assessed against Indonesian laws and ILO standards On-site assessment by internal and third-party*2 human rights experts, including document reviews, site inspections, and group interviews with employees •No human rights violations identified•Some gaps against ILO standards related to harassment, discrimination/DE&I, and Grievance Mechanism, were identified •Harassment: Establishing standard operational procedures and a task force for preventing and addressing sexual harassment by Aug 2024.
+A program to raise awareness of preventing sexual harassment was conducted by Nov 2024•Discrimination/DE&I: The following procedures have been implemented

 1) Monitoring and reflecting market practice regarding evaluation & compensation